Unconditional bound-preserving and energy-dissipating finite-volume schemes for the Cahn-Hilliard equation: Introduction

-The main thrust of this work is precisely the construction of a finite-volume scheme that unconditionally satisfies both the discrete maximum principle and free-energy dissipation.
-The scheme maintains these two fundamental properties for general potentials including the double-well \eqref{eq:doublewellpot} and logarithmic \eqref{eq:logarithmicpot}, wetting conditions such as \eqref{eq:wallfreeenergy} as well as more general wall free energies, and degenerate mobilities of the type \eqref{eq:mobil} vanishing when $\ph=\pm1$.
-In contrast to previous works, the scheme is not restricted to only particular choices of the free energy potential such as the logarithmic one \eqref{eq:logarithmicpot}.
-In addition, for the case of the double-well potential \eqref{eq:doublewellpot} we do not rely on truncated potentials.
-Furthermore, the scheme is efficiently extended to higher-dimensional configurations due its flexible and cost-saving dimensional-splitting nature thanks to an upwind and finite-volume formulation.
-The computational cost can be further reduced with a straightforward parallelization resulting from the dimensional-splitting approach.
-The satisfaction of these unconditional properties imposes a trade-off in the order of our scheme, which in this work is limited to first-order accuracy.
-Nevertheless, the extension of this scheme to high order will be explored in future works.
-The present study builds naturally from our previous works aimed at designing structure-preserving finite-volume schemes for gradient flows and hydrodynamic systems, where a general free energy containing nonlocal interaction potentials drives the temporal evolution towards a steady state dictated by the minimizer of such free energy~\cite{carrillo2015finite, B.C.H2020,carrillo2020well,carrillo2021high,russo2020finite,B.C.M+2020}.
+The main thrust of this work is precisely the construction of a finite-volume scheme that unconditionally preserves both the discrete maximum principle and dissipation of the free energy, with second-order accuracy in space, and first-order accuracy in time.
+The scheme preserves these two fundamental properties for general potentials, including the double-well \eqref{eq:doublewellpot} and logarithmic \eqref{eq:logarithmicpot} potentials, wetting conditions such as \eqref{eq:wallfreeenergy} as well as more general wall free energies, and degenerate mobilities of the type \eqref{eq:mobil} which vanish when $\phi = \pm1$.
+In contrast to previous works, the scheme is not restricted to only particular choices of the free-energy potential.
+In the case of the double-well potential \eqref{eq:doublewellpot}, we do not rely on truncation techniques.
+Furthermore, the scheme is efficiently extended to higher dimensions while retaining all its properties through dimensional splitting.
+The computational efficiency can be further improved with a straightforward parallelisation.
+The present study builds naturally from our previous works aimed at designing structure-preserving finite-volume schemes for gradient flows and hydrodynamic systems, where a general free energy containing non-local interaction potentials drives the temporal evolution towards a steady state dictated by the minimizer of such free energy \cite{CCH2015,BCH2020,CKP2020,RPD2020,BCM2020,BCH2023,CCK2021}.

-In Section \ref{sec:1Dscheme} we outline the construction of the one-dimensional (1D) semi-implicit scheme, with its properties of conservation of mass, boundedness of the phase field and free-energy dissipation -- proved in Subsection \ref{subsec:properties1D}.
-In Section \ref{sec:2Dscheme} we continue with the 2D semi-implicit scheme based on the dimensional-splitting formulation, and its associated properties are proved in Subsection \ref{subsec:propertiessplit}.
-Next, in Section \ref{sec:numsim} we present a battery of simulations for relevant applications of the CH equation.
-Validation of the first-order spatial convergence of our scheme, for both 1D and 2D test cases, is done in Subsection \ref{subsec:order_convergence}.
-In Subsection \ref{subsec:simulations_1D} we provide 1D simulations to scrutinise the effect of different free-energy potentials and mobility functions.
-Finally, in Subsection \ref{subsec:simulations_2D} we depict 2D simulations considering the evolution of an initial random field with different mobilities and including wall free-energy terms.